Marimachado92/PhpEnvioTxtMysql/README.md

 # PhpEnvioTxtMysql

-Código que envia dados do txt (gtfs-Porto Alegre) para o banco de dados mysql
+Code that sends txt data (gtfs-Porto Alegre city) to the mysql database